genesis-computing-ai/genesis-agents-public/snowflake_app/readme.md

 ## Permissions
 In the setup guide, you'll be asked to grant additional privileges from your account.

-Once you install Genesis, you will be directed to a Streamlit app, which will walk you through running commands in your Snowflake account to grant the application access to the following resources:
+Once you install enesis, you will be directed to a Streamlit app, which will walk you through running commands in your Snowflake account to grant the application access to the following resources:

 1. A Snowflake Virtual Warehouse to power Snowflake queries run by Genesis